wdolek/benchmarkator/README.md

 Not all benchmarks may be listed, check source directly.

 - [Get Assembly Version](src/Benchmarkator/Assemblinator/GetAssemblyVersion.md):
-  demonstrating how impactful it is to get custom assembly attribute over and over
+  demonstrating how impactful it is to get custom attribute over and over
 - [Bitmap access](src/Benchmarkator/Bitmap/Bitmap.md):
   determining the fastest approach for implementing bitmap
 - [Division by `n`](src/Benchmarkator/Division/DivisibleByTwo.md):